-- Assets and liabilities for each balance sheet presented are translated at the closing rate at the date of that balance sheet; - Income and expenses for each statement of comprehensive income (loss) are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions); and - All resulting exchange differences have been recognized in other comprehensive income (loss) and accumulated as a separate component of equity.
+- ii.
+Translation the results and financial position of all the Company entities that have a functional currency different from the presentation currency are translated into the presentation currency as follows: - Assets and liabilities for each balance sheet presented are translated at the closing rate at the date of that balance sheet; - Income and expenses for each statement of comprehensive income (loss) are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions); and - All resulting exchange differences have been recognized in other comprehensive income (loss) and accumulated as a separate component of equity.

-(c) Cash and Cash equivalents
+(c) Cash and Cash equivalents and restricted cash

 Cash and cash equivalents consist of cash on hand, bank deposits and highly liquid short-term investments with a maturity date of three months or less when acquired.
+Restricted cash comprises cash deposited with banks, used to guarantee letters of credit issued by the Company.